DataMinerUK/datamineruk.github.com/cv/README.md

 Journalist turned programmer.
 Promoter of women in tech.
 Wanderer of the world and learner of a great many things.

+Full stack developer.
 Advocate for OpenData; its use and communication.
 I believe OpenData is as powerful as freedom of speech.
 Paired with inclusivity and a free and open web, I believe in its potential as a powerful conduit for knowledge-share.

 Left CNN International to learn to code with tech startup ScraperWiki, becoming a Knight-Mozilla OpenNews fellow at the Guardian in 2012 and a data journalist at the Times & Sunday Times the following year.
 Spent three intensive moths at Makers Academy learning web development skills.

 ## Skills

 ##### Programming
-Python, HTML, CSS, JavaScript, R, MySQL, Ruby, Rails, Angular, Ionic, Rspec, Capybara, Jasmine, Protractor...
+Python, HTML, CSS, JavaScript, R, MySQL, Ruby, Rails, Angular, Ionic, Firebase, Postgres, Rspec, Capybara, Jasmine, Protractor...

 ##### Journalism
 Digital Media, Web Editing, Broadcast Journalism, News Writing, Blogging, New Media, Video Editing, Social Media